webaware/gravityforms-eway/readme.txt

 * changed: use WordPress post date format for recurring payments reported dates
 * fixed: don't attempt to use real Customer ID for Recurring Payments sandbox (only 87654321 works)
 * fixed: only need `gravityforms_edit_settings` to save eWAY settings
-* added: strings are localised and ready for [translation](https://translate.wordpress.org/projects/wp-plugins/gravityforms-eway)!
+* added: strings are localized and ready for [translation](https://translate.wordpress.org/projects/wp-plugins/gravityforms-eway)!